dhanushkamath/Burgernaut/README.md

 # burgernaut
-A simple message-based food ordering system developed with RabbitMQ
+A message-based food ordering system developed with RabbitMQ